aerobus-open-source/aerobus/paper.md

 - combination_t
 - bernouilli_t

-And taylor series for these functions:
+And Taylor series for these functions:

 - exp
 - expm1 (exp - 1)